 T. Marie King is an activist, facilitator, organizer, and volunteer.
-Serving on the board of both the Jefferson County Memorial Project initiative and the Greater Birmingham Arts Education Collaborative, T. Marie has combined her passion for the arts with her purpose of advocating for social change.
+Serving on the core coalition for the Jefferson County Memorial Project and the board of the Greater Birmingham Arts Education Collaborative, T. Marie has combined her passion for the arts with her purpose of advocating for social change.
 Her most recent venture is Local Voices Network, a community-driven platform that shares the stories of those whose voices often go unheard.

-Adeeba Khan is co-owner of Shu Shop, the rock and roll ramen house that is Birmingham’s enclave for cool kids and the culinary haute monde.
-While its array of sakes and Japanese whiskies, artfully delicious menu offerings, and clandestine ambiance made Shu Shop one of the hippest spots in town pre-pandemic, it’s their resourcefulness, adaptability, and dedication to staff and community that has made this intimate night spot shine brightest during dark times.https://youtu.be/xxisS_0PqF8
+Adeeba Khan is the co-owner of Shu Shop, known for its array of sakes and Japanese whiskeys, artfully delicious menu offerings, and clandestine ambiance.
+Shu Shop — and Adeeba — were already beloved downtown mainstays pre-pandemic, but it’s her resourcefulness, adaptability, and dedication to staff and community that has made this nightspot shine brightest during dark times.